grpc/proposal/L74-java-channel-creds.md

 ServerCredentials.

 ## Open issues (if applicable)

-Do we put the constructor in ManagedChannel instead of ManagedChannelBuilder?
-On io.grpc.Grpc?
-The static methods on ManagedChannelBuilder have been a problem, as they are exposed on all subclasses, but don’t operate within the scope of the subclass, unless they do.

 It would be very convenient to be able to share the TlsChannelCredential API on server-side, as it is quite a wide API and _almost_ the same.
 The consumer